AceDataCloud/MidjourneyAPI/README.md

 ![](https://cdn.acedata.cloud/d01h9f.png)

-When using this interface for the first time, we need to fill in at least two pieces of information: one is `authorization`, which can be selected directly from the dropdown list.
+When using this interface for the first time, we need to fill in at least two pieces of content: one is `authorization`, which can be selected directly from the dropdown list.
 The other parameter is `prompt`, which is the description of the image we want to generate.
 It is recommended to describe it in English for more accurate and better results.
-Here we used the example content `Lamborghini speeds inside a volcano`, which represents wanting to draw a Lamborghini speeding inside a volcano.
+Here we used the example content `Lamborghini speeds inside a volcano`, which represents drawing a Lamborghini speeding inside a volcano.

 You can also notice that there is corresponding code generation on the right side; you can copy the code to run directly or click the "Try" button for testing.